The Board comprises three Commissioners, with scope to move to four members over time at the discretion of the Minister of Finance.

 Daiman is an experienced public sector manager with a background in strategic policy, governance and assurance.
 As Group Manager, Corporate at the Independent Police Conduct Authority, he was responsible for strategy and corporate issues.
 He has held management roles at the Ministry of Justice, worked on advising and monitoring Crown-owned entities at Treasury/CCMAU and held strategic analysis and policy roles with a focus on capability development and relationship management in the Ministry of Defence and the NZ Defence Force.

 He has a Bachelor of Arts with Honours and Master of Arts in History from Massey, and a Master of International Relations from Victoria.

 Judy is an economist with experience in both academia and the public sector.
 She has had roles in the Ministries of Health and Education and has taught at Canterbury University and Victoria University of Wellington.
 Her research areas include experimental economics, economic psychology and the organisation of health systems.

-At the Commission she has worked on inquiries into State sector productivity (2018), New models of tertiary education (2016), Using land for housing (2015), Regulatory institutions and practices (2014), Towards better local regulation (2013), and Housing affordability (2012).
-She is currently leading the Commission's research project into Growing the digital economy in Australia and New Zealand and is due to report to the Government by the end of January 2019.
+At the Commission she has worked on a research project into Growing the digital economy in Australia and New Zealand (2019) and inquiries into State sector productivity (2018), New models of tertiary education (2016), Using land for housing (2015), Regulatory institutions and practices (2014), Towards better local regulation (2013), and Housing affordability (2012).
+She is currently leading the Commission’s inquiry into Technology and the future of work, due to report to the Government in March 2020.